buildit/bookit-infrastructure/README.md

 ### Updating ECS AMIs

-The ECS cluster runs Amazon-supplied AMIs.
-The AMIs are captured in a map in the `compute-ecs/main.yaml` template.
+If your riglet instance is using the "ec2" compute type, the ECS cluster runs Amazon-supplied AMIs.
+The AMIs are captured in a map in the `compute-ecs/ec2.yaml` template.
 Occasionally, Amazon releases newer AMIs and marks existing instances as out-of-date in the ECS console.
-To update to the latest set of AMIs, run the `./cloudformation/scripts/ecs-optimized-ami.sh` script and copy the results into the `compute-ecs/main.yaml` template's `AWSRegionToAMI` mapping.
+To update to the latest set of AMIs, run the `./cloudformation/scripts/ecs-optimized-ami.sh` script and copy the results into the `compute-ecs/ec2.yaml` template's `AWSRegionToAMI` mapping.

 ## Logs